top of page

 Specifiers and users can ensure that they have the most efficient system by specifying physical design of the press system, including filtration areas, configuration of wedge and pressure zones, and overall mechanical design.
 This will avoid the need for onerous process penalty contracts, whilst ensuring that the user receives the most efficient plant achievable with state-of-the-art technology.

-Sludge water cells.jpg
+Sludge water cells diagram

-Polymer does rate x time.jpg
+Polymer does rate x time diagram

 bottom of page